4 Quick Blog SEO Fixes That Can Boost Rankings Right Now

 Are you optimising your images?

-Unless your website is built on Squarespace, who hate updating their system, for every other site, you should be looking to deliver images in next-gen formats, aiming for small WebP files.
+Unless your website is built on Squarespace, which hates updating its system, for every other site, you should aim to deliver images in next-gen formats, preferably small WebP files.

 Why?

 Large, uncompressed images lead to longer load times.
 Similarly, if your website theme or design uses hero section animations or overlaying imagery, expect even more delays.
-These can drastically slow the First Content Paint of your page, increasing load times, which may cause users to leave before the page even loads.
+These can drastically delay the First Content Paint of your page, increasing load times and potentially causing users to leave before the page even loads.

 If you can’t leverage next-generation formats, I recommend sticking to JPGs and compressing as much as possible without sacrificing the image quality.

 Another element to consider is the alt text of your images.
 Alt text helps screen readers understand the image and provides search engines with extra context.
-It’s best not to overthink alt text; instead, look at it as a way to describe your image.
+It’s best not to overthink alt text; think of it as a way to describe your image.
 Something like “business owner writing a blog post” will be far better and more impactful than “IMG_201242”.

-Image SEO is a crucial element of your blog strategy, as having your in-post images rank in Google search is a powerful way to enhance your visibility for targeted keywords, especially for local SEO.
+Image SEO is a crucial part of blog optimisation and overall search visibility, as having your in-post images rank in Google search is a powerful way to enhance your visibility for targeted keywords, especially for local SEO.
 Leveraging local elements in your alt text, such as location names (if relevant), can be a great way to impact local SEO with your blog.

 A Quick Boost, but Not a Strategy Replacement